Schema-Driven Architecture¶

 scripts/codegen-parity.js |

-Parity verification |
+Parity verification (used by codegen:check) |

 scripts/validate-schema-v2.js |

-Schema validation |
+Schema validation (CLI coverage) |

 Design Decisions¶

 Why not use Zod/oclif/citty?
 No single library covers the full chain (CLI → prompts → templates → widget → validation).
-Our codegen scripts are 60-90 lines each and purpose-built for our specific needs.
+Our codegen scripts are 60–90 lines each and purpose-built for MCC's specific needs.
 Adopting a library would add a dependency without reducing complexity.

 Why JSON not TypeScript?
 The schema is consumed by multiple tools (Node.js scripts, the docs widget in the browser, CI checks).
 JSON is universally parseable without a build step.

-Why generated code checked into git?
 So the project works without running codegen first. npm install && npm link gives you a working CLI immediately.
-The CI check ensures the checked-in generated code is never stale.
+The CI checks ensure the checked-in generated code is never stale.